swergroup/uploadplus/readme.txt

 = Support =

 We'll do our best to support the plugin on [support forum](http://wordpress.org/support/plugin/page2cat).
-Paid support and custom coding options are available on [Codeable.io](https://codeable.io) (if you want the plugin author take direct care of your issue, ask for pixline in the subject!).
+Paid support and custom coding options are available on the [SWERgroup HelpDesk](https://swergroup.zendesk.com).

-Found this plugin useful?
-Would like to say thanks to developers or support team?
-Need a new feature?
-Feel free to [sponsor a coding/support session](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RZK9B63D336MJ
+If you found this plugin useful or need a new feature feel free to [sponsor a coding/support session](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CX6VQ6FVJFN4L)!
-)!

 = Credits =